 There is no immediate goal in meditation.
 You can’t be “good” or “bad” at it.
 The most important is doing it consistently.
 Here’s a very good and simple resource I really like.

 What are the benefits?

 - You will understand the bizarre reality that emotions and thoughts are not you.
-You are somehow a witness of them.

 - It will increase your overall focus.

 - It will teach relax you when you’re used doing it.

 It’s better to meditate a few minutes per day if you’re doing it consistently every day, than meditating 30 minutes every month.
 It’s a hard exercise, so it’s important to move forward with small steps.

 I won’t make you a superhero.
 It might not improve anything for quite some time.
 Patience, as often, is key here.

 As we saw above, the unknown is stressful because we can’t control it.
 We can’t anticipate it, either.
 Predictable situations are, by definition, easy to anticipate.

 Consistency is the best friend of predictability.
 If the culture of the company you work for is consistent, you’ll know what you can do, what you can’t, and what consequences will have your actions.
 You’ll know that everybody at your level must follow the same rules and, as a consequence, everybody will be equal.
 This is very good for a balanced company culture.